14 Ways to Relieve Stress You Can Try Right Now

 8. Have a 10-minute walk

-Its good to have a break and head outdoors for a quick walk around the neighbourhood can help increase your endorphins.
+Its good to have a break and head outdoors for a quick walk around the neighborhood can help increase your endorphins.
 The more nature, the better!

 9. Try aromatherapy